 Whether you live in Northern, Northeast, West Central, South Central, or Southeast Wisconsin, if you are thinking about privately selling your used car or truck, you’ve come to the right place.
 With an estimated 2.5 million registered trucks and cars in the state of Wisconsin, it’s no wonder that thousands of private vehicle sellers from the Badger State have used Autotrader to sell their car.
-Below, we’ve outlined the steps required to sell a car in the state of Wisconsin so you can sell your car quickly for the most cash.
+Below, we’ve outlined the five steps and required forms for how to sell a car in the state of Wisconsin so you can sell your car quickly for the most cash.

 Remember, most states consider the vehicle title a legal document, so the legal names (no nicknames) of both parties involved should be used, along with legible handwriting using black or blue ink.
 Mistakes, errors, and using White-Out may void the document so be careful and take your time filling it out.